 To improve himself even more, Pritts will also attend the F.A.S.T Camp, not far from Butler.

-"It stands for footwork agility speed training," says Pritts, who currently runs a 5.0 40.
-"I know a guy that lost two tenths off his 40 time going there and that's what I want to do, too."
+"It stands for footwork agility speed training," said Pritts, who currently runs a 5.0 in the 40-yard dash.
+"I know a guy that lost two-tenths off his 40 time going there and that's what I want to do, too."

 So now you can see why schools like Ohio State, Penn State, Pittsburgh, Iowa, Boston College, Tennessee, Syracuse, Maryland, and Wisconsin are currently recruiting Pritts.
-This 6'5" 250 pound lineman with 5.0 speed is working to make himself a 6'5" 280 pound lineman with 4.8 speed, and thus moving himself into the elite category.
-And, oh yeah, he also has a 3.36 GPA and arms so long they practically touch the ground.
+This 6-5 250-pound lineman with 5.0 speed is working to make himself a 6-5 280-pound lineman with 4.8 speed, and thus moving himself into the elite category.
+And, oh yeah, he also has a 3.36 grade-point average and arms so long they practically touch the ground.

 Pritts says he isn't sure yet if the schools recruiting him want him to be an offensive tackle or a defensive tackle, but he prefers defense.

 Pritts has already unofficially visited Ohio State and loved it.
-"The facilities and campus are top of the line," says Pritts.
+"The facilities and campus are top of the line," he said.
 "The coaches were great and they really care about their players there."

-Penn State is also very interested in Pritts according to Butler coach Garry Cathell who says, "Joe Paterno was in to see Nate Hartung and saw Adam and immediately asked who he was."
+Penn State is also very interested in Pritts according to Butler coach Garry Cathell: "Joe Paterno was in to see Nate Hartung and saw Adam and immediately asked who he was."

 Pritts wants to visit Penn State unofficially, too, and has them and Ohio State at the top of his list, followed by Syracuse, Iowa, and Tennessee.

 "I'd like to stay relatively close to home.
-Close enough that I can come home without too much trouble," says Pritts, who hasn't ruled out the closest program, Pittsburgh.
+Close enough that I can come home without too much trouble," said Pritts, who has not ruled out the closest program, Pittsburgh.

 "I'd definitely consider playing for them.
-But my mother really wouldn't like me in the city too much," says Pritts.
+But my mother really wouldn't like me in the city too much," he said.
 "I haven't heard from them, though."